NiklasRosenstein/docker-remote/docs/config.md

     name: myapp
 ```

-> Note that Extension Fields were introduced in the Docker Compose file format
-> with version 3.4.
-You can still use it with previous file format versions as
-> Docker Remote will strip the field during the preprocessing stage.
-Just keep
-> in mind that the Compose file will then be invalid for direct use with
-> `docker-compose`.

 #### [project] name

 The project name.
-Should only be specified in the local directories'
-`docker-remote.toml` configuration file.
-If no project name is explicitly specified
+If no project name is explicitly specified on the
-on the command-line, this value is used.
+command-line, this value is used.

 #### [project] dockerhost